andymeneely/squib/README.md

 # The layout for icon_left will have the width/height from icon!
 ```

 If you use both `extends` and Yaml merge keys, the Yaml merge keys are processed first, then extends.
-For clarity, however, you're probably just better off using `extends` instead.
+For clarity, however, you're probably just better off using `extends` exclusively.

 ### Multiple layout files

 Squib also supports the combination of multiple layout files.
-As shown in the above example, if you provide an `Array` of files then Squib will merge them sequentially.
+If you provide an `Array` of files then Squib will merge them sequentially.
 Colliding keys will be completely re-defined by the later file.
 Extends is processed after _each file_.
-YAML merge keys are NOT supported across multiple files - use extends instead.
-Here's a demonstrative example:
+Here's a complex example:

 ```yaml
 # load order: a.yml, b.yml